 1. “There are a number of small grammatical errors in the paper and it would benefit from a final English language check (e.g., use of 'to the same' rather than 'of the same').”

 Response: Thank you for your comment.
-The authors have gone through the manuscript and correct the grammar and spelling errors.
+The authors have gone through the manuscript and corrected the grammar and spelling errors.

 2. “On page 3 you state that research to address the issue of terminology inconsistency has been very limited, but you also point to major decade long efforts such as bSDD.
 I think you are more concerned with research into automated approaches, and this should be made explicit here.”

-Response: Thank you for your comment.
-Yes, this manuscript focuses on the automated approach.
-The authors have revised the manuscript to better highlight the research purpose, as follows.
+Response: Yes, this manuscript focuses on the automated approach.
+The authors have revised the manuscript to highlight the research purpose with higher clarity, as follows.

 Page 3, line 65-75, “Terminology transparency through digital dictionaries like glossaries, taxonomies, ontologies and data dictionaries is identified as a driver of semantic interoperability (Ouksel and Sheth 1999).
-Unfortunately, although, a plethora of semantic resources have been introduced for the highway sector, their coverages of terms are still far inadequate for a large number of disciplines, and processes across the project life cycle.
+Although a plethora of semantic resources have been introduced to the highway sector, their coverages of terms are still far inadequate for a large number of disciplines, and processes across the highway project life cycle.
 This is because of the reliance on a tedious and time-consuming approach which requires developers to manually gather and translate knowledge from domain experts or text documents into a machine-readable format.
-There is a need for computer-aided methods to remove this knowledge acquisition bottleneck (Mounce et al. 2010), such that digital dictionaries can be quickly constructed to meet a specific need and to keep up with the sustainable growth of terms arisen along with new knowledge and technologies.”
+Thus, there is a need for computer-aided methods to remove this knowledge acquisition bottleneck (Mounce et al. 2010), so that digital dictionaries can be quickly constructed to meet a specific need and to keep up with the growth of terms due to rapid applications of new technologies and knowledge.”

 3. “On page 4 you present no evidence that the growth of terms is exponential - and it is hard to imagine that this could be the case.”

-Response: Thank you for your comment.
-The term “exponential” has been replaced by “sustainable” on page 3, line 74.
+Response: We have toned down the sentence.
+The revised sentences now reads

+“…..digital dictionaries can be quickly constructed to meet a specific need and to keep up with the growth of terms due to rapid applications of new technologies and knowledge.”

 4. “On page 6 you could present more explanation as to why reliance on digital dictionaries is becoming a bottleneck.”

-Response: Thank you for your comment.
-The authors have included the following information to explain why reliance on digital dictionaries is becoming a bottleneck.
+Response: The authors have included the following information and reference to explain why reliance on digital dictionaries is becoming a bottleneck.

 Page 5, line 125-127, “However, digital dictionaries are typically hand-crafted; they are therefore not available to many domains (Kolb 2008).”